Anger Management for Parents: Rebuilding Connection at Home

 Toddler years: Power struggles and fatigue

+Toddlers assert independence.
+Tantrums, refusals, and testing limits are developmentally appropriate — but exhausting.
 You’ve asked three times for shoes to go on.
-You’re already late.
-Your child ignores you again.
+You’re already late for preschool drop-off.
+Your child ignores you.
 Your voice sharpens before you even realize it.
-Later, guilt floods in.
+Guilt floods in.

 Middle childhood: Control and competence